Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Introduction

 On the other hand, blood pressure has been estimated by utilizing PPG signals, multimodal physiological signals, or facial videos.
 While PPG-based methods have been widely employed in wearable devices, this approach has limitations of requiring physical contact to obtain physiological signals.
 Although multimodal sensors which measure PPG and ECG signals can accurately estimate blood pressure by analyzing PTT, it also has the disadvantage of requiring contact with ECG and PPG sensors.
 Recently, camera-based methods have been proposed to estimate blood pressure in a non-contact manner by utilizing spatiotemporal features in facial videos.
-However, there is a performance gap between the camera-based and PPG-based methods.
+However, there is a performance gap between the camera-based and PPG-based methods. \cite{huang2024camera, hou2025exploiting} leverages PTT from different facial regions to extract features related to blood pressure, yet there is a lack of experimental results on publicly available datasets.
 The objective of this study is to improve the performance of the camera-based approach by utilizing phase-shifted information in acral and facial rPPG signals.